chende008/react-native-easy-app/README.md

         XView
         XFlatList

-        XImage Partial path online images depend on the Settings of image resource BaseUrl
+        XImage Partial path online images depend on the Settings of image resource AssetsBaseUrl

         Can be configured as follows before use：

         XWidget
-        .initResource(Assets)
+        .initResource(AssetsBaseUrl)
         .initReferenceScreen(375, 677); // The component scales the reference screen size
      ```